neuralmagic/docs/README.md

     </a>
 </p>

-To learn more about specific projects founded by Neural Magic, check out documentation links below.
+[Our Documentation website](https://docs.neuralmagic.com/) is a great starting point.
+To learn more about specific Neural Magic products, review links below.

 To file a docs issue for a specific software component, use its repo issue tracker.